UU-ER/AdOpT-NET0/docs/source/Workflow.rst

 - Obtain and interpret the optimization results.

 An elaborate example of how to set up the model accordingly can be found :ref:`below <workflow_example-usage>`.
-To understand what happens behind the scenes, please take a look :ref:`here<backbone>`.
+To understand what happens behind the scenes, please take a look :ref:`here<src-code>`.
 For a more detailed description of each of the aforementioned steps, see the following pages:

 .. toctree::